 Purchased on Steam

-Purchased Elsewhere
+Purchased elsewhere

-0% Primarily Play on Deck
+Play on Steam Deck

 Players appreciate the originality and creativity of the Roots faction, which combines elements of plants and undead.